PreritMishra/PizzaDeliveryUserService/Readme.md

 #### Environment Variables

-Create a .env file in the root directory of the UserService with the following content:
+Create a .env file in the root directory